Note: If you'd prefer to learn how to set up a Smart Connector watching a video, see [Video] Setting up a Smart Connector.

 How to Deactivate a Smart Connector

-25] Click the pencil icon to edit the Smart Connector.
+3] Click the edit (i.e., pencil) icon to the far right of the Smart Connector.